 5. How does this process help really stuck clients?

-- By being in rapport with their current behaviors, (not just wanting them to stop a behavior or to take on a new behavior) but truly having compassion for the underlying meaning and purpose in the current behaviors, and that there may be something even more precious to the client than we are aware of; this gives the client permission, acceptance and full appreciation for themselves just as they are, and creates the space for self-empowerment, self-discovery, and higher motivation for self-care.
+- By being in rapport with their current behaviors, (not just wanting them to stop a behavior or to take on a new behavior) but truly having compassion for the underlying meaning and purpose in the current behaviors, and that there may be something even more precious to the client than we are aware of; this gives the client permission, acceptance and full appreciation of themselves just as they are, and creates the space for self-empowerment, self-discovery, and higher motivation for self-care.
 Our clients are then more ready to take the “leap of faith” and trust that they can get what they need and want, and begin to practice healthy self-care.
 We then can work with them on developing a clear picture and felt sense of what it would be like to have all of that and more, working with the beliefs and identity structure to make possible the movement from their current stuck state, to a desired state that feels possible.

 6. How long can you use these processes with clients?